seas-computing/react-boilerplate/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issues:
 <!--
-  Mention any issues that this PR is meant to address or is related to below.
+  Add the issue number in below that this PR is intended to address.

-  If possible, please provide more information regarding the relationship to the issues in question (i.e does the PR fix the issue, is it designed to fix another bug that is similar to the issue etc.)
+  Also mention any issues that this PR is related to, and if possible, provide more information regarding the relationship to the issues in question (i.e does the PR fix the issue, is it designed to fix another bug that is similar to the issue etc.)
 -->
+Fixes #___

 <!--
   Attribution: